-“Covid-19 is the best thing that could have happened to fast forward innovation of the healthcare system”, Hannah tells me, due to its ability to cut through the famed bureaucracy of the NHS.
+“Covid-19 is the best thing that could have happened to fast forward innovation of the healthcare system”, Hannah tells me, due to its ability to cut through legacy process and provide an unarguable incentive for change.
 Covid has undoubtedly brought about decades of innovation in the NHS in the short 6 months since lockdown began in March.
 As a proportion of total consultations, virtual meetings have reportedly grown from ~9% to 90% during this time; a framework bringing together 11 telehealth providers was achieved in 48 hours; and the digital systems for Nightingale Hospital at ExCel London were built from nothing to fully functioning within three and a half days.

-But for Hannah, the NHS is not changing fast enough, particularly in women’s health where there is “no real pressure” to digitise this space.
+But for Hannah, the NHS is not changing fast enough, particularly in women’s health where there has historically been “no real pressure” to digitise this space.
 That’s why, in 2016, Hannah left full time general practice, joining the Babylon AI team and, more recently, co-founded Tinto, the app that provides mums with fast, credible and personalised advice at the touch of a button.

 We speak about the role of healthtech and industry in relation to the NHS, and in particular how Tinto complements our healthcare system by providing prophylactic, holistic and personalised care.